ROLES AND TASKS OF THE KINGDOM OF GOD

 Whoever believes in me, as the Scripture has said, streams of living water will flow from within him.
 (John 7:38)

 With joy you will draw water from the wells of salvation.
 (Isaiah 12:3)

 The water of eternal life flows only from the Throne of God.
 We cannot serve as a tree of life until God’s Throne has been created in us.
 This means that we always are ready to do God’s will.

-He measured off another thousand, but now it was a river that I could not cross, because the water had risen and was deep enough to swim ina river that no one could cross.
-He asked me, "Son of man, do you see this?"
+He measured off another thousand, but now it was a river that I could not cross, because the water had risen and was deep enough to swim in—a river that no one could cross.
+He asked me, “Son of man, do you see this?”
 Then he led me back to the bank of the river.
 When I arrived there, I saw a great number of trees on each side of the river.
-He said to me, "This water flows toward the eastern region and goes down into the Arabah, where it enters the Sea.
+He said to me, “This water flows toward the eastern region and goes down into the Arabah, where it enters the Sea.
 When it empties into the Sea, the water there becomes fresh.
 Swarms of living creatures will live wherever the river flows.
-There will be large numbers of fish, because this water flows there and makes the salt water fresh; so where the river flows everything will live."
+There will be large numbers of fish, because this water flows there and makes the salt water fresh; so where the river flows everything will live.”
 (Ezekiel 47:5-9)

-Before we can serve as a tree of life and maintain Paradise on the earth, we must pass through several judgments until we are in water of the Spirit deep enough to swim in.
-This means we have set aside our own life and now live by the Life of the Lord Jesus, just as Paul did and no doubt still does.
+Before we can serve as a tree of life and maintain Paradise on the earth, we must pass through several judgments until we are in the water of the Spirit deep enough to swim in.
+This means we have set aside our own lives, and now live by the Life of the Lord Jesus, just as Paul did and no doubt still does.